 - Op ANTARCTICA (Scott Base)

-Operations also cover border protection and surveillance of NZ's Exclusive Economic Zone or EEZ in partnership with other agencies:
+Operations also cover humanitarian assistance and disaster relief (HADR), border protection and surveillance of NZ's Exclusive Economic Zone (EEZ) in partnership with other agencies:

 - NZ Customs Service;

 - Department of Conservation; and